MazyModz/CSharp-WebSocket-Server/readme.md

     // Create a new websocket server
     Server server = new Server(new IPEndPoint(IPAdress.Parse(“127.0.0.1”), 80));

-    // Bind the event for when a client connected with lambda server.OnClientConnected += (object sender, OnClientConnectedHandler e) => {
+    // Bind the event for when a client connected server.OnClientConnected += (object sender, OnClientConnectedHandler e) => {
         string clientGuid = e.GetClient().GetGuid();
         Console.WriteLine(“Client with guid {0} connected!”, clientGuid);
     };

-    // Bind the event for when a message is received with a callback method server.OnMessageReceived += (object sender, OnMessageReceivedHandler e) => {
+    // Bind the event for when a message is received server.OnMessageReceived += (object sender, OnMessageReceivedHandler e) => {
         Console.WriteLine(“Message received: {0}”, e.GetMessage());